-From the speaking and listening course you will learn how to plan, present and communicate confidently and clearly, using Standard English.

-This part of the course does not count towards the final grade for GCSE English Language or Literature, but it will be assessed and graded separately, and is reported as a separate line on your KS4 results certificate.
+You will learn how to plan, present and communicate confidently and clearly, using Standard English.
+This part of the course does not count towards the final grade for GCSE English Language or Literature, but it will be assessed and graded separately, and is reported separately on your KS4 results certificate.
 The course will look at the following skills:

-• presenting
+- presenting

-- responding to questions and feedback - use of standard English
+- · responding to questions and feedback

+- · use of standard English